PROFILE

 Tourism is an increasingly important industry in

-Botswana, accounting for almost 12% of GDP,
+Botswana, accounting for approximately 10% of

-One of the world's unique ecosystems, the
+GDP in 2006.
+One of the world's unique

-Okavango Delta, is located in Botswana.
-The
+ecosystems, the Okavango Delta, is located in

-country offers excellent game viewing and
+Botswana.
+The country offers excellent game

-free-ranging elephants in the world.
-Botswana's
+herds of free-ranging elephants in the world.

-Central Kalahari Game Reserve also offers good
+Botswana's Central Kalahari Game Reserve also

-unspoiled wilderness in southern Africa.
+remote and unspoiled wilderness in southern

 Agriculture